50 cute baby names with holiday meanings

 The Arabic girl’s name Rahma translates to “mercy, grace, and compassion.”
 Among the most important Muslim holidays is Ramadan, the celebration from which the name is derived.
 Rahma appears roughly 80 times in the Muslim holy book.

-Eve is a Hebrew-origin name that's currently enjoying a surge in popularity.
-The word means "life," which is a central concept of major holidays for most faiths.
-It also figures prominently in Christmas Eve and New Year's Eve.
+Eve is a Hebrew-origin name that means “life,” which is a central concept of major holidays for most faiths.
+It also figures prominently in Christmas Eve and New Year’s Eve.

-The name Faith soared in popularity starting around 1990 and is now among the 115 most common baby girl names in America.
-Since many holidays have religious origins, few names are more significant, as believers are often called "people of faith."
+The name Faith soared in popularity starting around 1990 and is among the 150 most common baby girl names in America in 2021.
+Since many holidays have religious origins, few names are more significant, as believers are often called “people of faith.”

-A variation of the Anglicized name Natalie, Natalia is in the top 115 most popular baby girl names in America.
-It means literally "born on Christmas."
+A variation of the Anglicized name Natalie, Natalia is in the top 100 most popular baby girl names in America in 2021.
+It means literally “born on Christmas.”

-The name Nora is often used as a shortened form of Eleanora, a Greek name that means "light."
-It's among the 35 most popular baby girl names in America.
+The name Nora is often used as a shortened form of Eleanora, a Greek name that means “light.”
+It’s among the 30 most popular baby girl names in America in 2021.

 While Ramadan, Easter, and many other important holidays take place in the spring and fall, winter is commonly referred to as the holiday season.
-The name Winter soared in popularity starting in the 2010s and remains one of the 415 most common baby names for girls.
+The name Winter soared in popularity starting in the 2010s and remains one of the 300 most common baby names for girls in 2021.